kahypar/mt-kahypar/FileFormats.md

 ```

 Any line that starts with ‘%’ is a comment line and is skipped.
-The first line is a header containing two or three numbers describing the total number of nodes, the total number of edges and the types weights used by the hypergraph
+The first line is a header containing two or three numbers describing the total number of nodes, the total number of edges and the types of weights used by the graph
 (00/omitted = unweighted, 10 = node weights, 01 = edge weights, 11 = node and edge weights).

 Afterwards, there is one line for each node which contains the edges as an adjacency list, i.e., a list of the neighbor nodes (node IDs).